openhab/openhab-alexa/README.md

     ```
     $ git clone https://github.com/openhab/openhab-alexa.git
     ```
+2. Install nodejs dependencies
+    ```
+    cd lambda/smarthome
+    npm install
+    cd ../..
+    ```

-2. Deploy the skill and the lambda function in one step:
+3. Deploy the skill and the lambda function in one step:
     ```
     $ ask deploy
     Profile for the deployment: [default]